orta/pragmatic-testing/chapters/what_and_why_of_the_book.md

 ## Swift or Objective-C?

 It's easy to get caught up in what's new and shiny, but in reality there's a lot of existing Objective-C code-bases out there.
 I  will aim to try and cover both Swift and Objective-C. As we have test suites in both languages, some concepts work better in one language vs the other.
 If you can only read one language, I'm not apologising for that.
-It's not pragmatic to only focus like that.
+It's not pragmatic to only focus on one language, a language is a language, in time you should know as many as possible.

-One great thing about writing examples in Swift though is that it's far more concise.